Sylvester107/UNO-AI-Algorithm/docs/index.md

 # Motivation

 As part of our AI class requirements, we needed to solve a non-trivial sequential decision problem.
-We chose UNO because it’s engaging and presents several technical challenges that align with core AI concepts. such as:
+We chose UNO because it’s engaging and presents several technical challenges that align with core AI concepts such as:

 - sequential decision making
 - partial observability